-APC Expels Abdulmumin Jibrin - Nigeria Today
+APC Expels Suspended Lawmaker, Abdulmumin Jibrin - Nigeria Today

-APC Expels Abdulmumin Jibrin
+APC Expels Suspended Lawmaker, Abdulmumin Jibrin

 The All Progressive Congress, APC, in Bebeji Local Government Area of Kano State has expelled the embattled Nigerian lawmaker, Abdulmumuni Jibrin, who was suspended from the House of Representatives months back on account of accusing the leadership of the House of budget fraud.
 The former Chairman of the Appropriation committee, Abdulmumin Jibrin who represents Bebeji…

-The post APC Expels Abdulmumin Jibrin appeared first on The Herald Nigeria.
+The post APC Expels Suspended Lawmaker, Abdulmumin Jibrin appeared first on The Herald Nigeria.

 This post was syndicated from The Herald Nigeria.
 Click here to read the full text on the original website.